alphadl/inspiring_papers/README.md

 [107] Improved Neural Machine Translation with a Syntax-Aware Encoder and Decoder

 [108] Rico Sennrich NMT- what’s linguistics got to do with it?

+[110] A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings